ocaml/ocaml.org/data/changelog/dune/2023-02-20-exec-watch-mode.md

 tags: [dune, platform]
 ---

-Dune 3.7 now supports watch mode for executables! :tada:
+Dune 3.7 now supports watch mode for executables! 🎉

 It works just as you'd expect, if you define an executable, you can run it with